NM-TAFE/dip-por-sorting-assessment/docs/assessment-tasks.md

-# Overview
+# 1. Overview

 This assessment evaluates your ability to perform the following tasks in accordance with ICTPRG547 Apply advanced programming skills in another language:

-## Performance elements
+## 1.1.
+Performance elements

 - 1.4 Code sorting algorithm using programming techniques
 - 3.2 Detect and resolve errors of syntactical, logical and design origin
 - 3.3 Design and document required tests
 - 4.1 Develop and document solution according to debugging test results

-You will demonstrate your performance by providing evidewnce that you can code at least one sorting algorithm, and test and debug the code to resolve errors of a syntactical, logical, or design origin.
+You will demonstrate your performance by providing evidence that you can code at least one sorting algorithm, and test and debug the code to resolve errors of a syntactical, logical, or design origin.

 To succeed you must use a systematic, analytical processes in complex, non-routine situations, setting goals, gathering relevant information, and identifying, and evaluating, options against the agreed criteria

-## General instructions
+## 1.2.
+General instructions

 > CRITICAL: Failure to follow these instructions will lead to an NYC

 - Fork this repository before you start work